home-assistant/architecture/adr/0018-supported-databases.md

 maintenance effort, making it easier to implement and test new features and giving the end-user a better experience with reliable upgrades.

-Limit DB-support to the following:
+Limit DB support to the following:

 - MariaDB ≥ 10.3 (2017)
 - MySQL ≥ 8.0 (2018)